 The UK’s pork, poultry and dairy supply chain

 There are opportunities in the poultry supply chain as the UK is currently a net importer of both chicken and eggs.

-Annual UK consumer spending on chicken is around 2.5 billion GBP.
+Consumer spending on chicken is around 2.5 billion GBP.

 The UK egg market was valued at 965 million GBP in 2016-7 and has grown for the preceding 7 years.
-More than half of eggs sold were 'free range'.
+More than half of eggs sold were "free range".

 The UK is the third largest dairy producing country in the EU and the tenth largest producer in the world.

 Dairy farming accounts for 17% of UK agricultural production and is the largest agricultural sector in the UK.